-- (a) Avoid the need for excessive alteration of terrain and reduce the potential for adverse environmental impacts; - (b) Promote preservation of open space land in contiguity; - (c) Allow for the placement of homes and accessory improvements on land most suitable for residential use; - (d) Provide for the reasonable integration of existing and future neighborhoods in an aesthetically pleasing manner; - (e) Preserve Sandown's rural setting; - (f) Provide reasonable accommodations for pedestrian travel within the subdivision; - (g) Promote the efficient use of land; and - (h) Efficiently reduce initial infrastructure construction and future maintenance costs.

-B. Dimensional Requirements:
+- (a) Avoid the need for excessive alteration of terrain and reduce the potential for adverse environmental impacts; - (b) Promote preservation of open space land in contiguity; - (c) Allow for the placement of homes and accessory improvements on land most suitable for residential use; - (d) Provide for the reasonable integration of existing and future neighborhoods in an aesthetically pleasing manner; - (e) Preserve Sandown's rural setting; - (f) Provide reasonable accommodations for pedestrian travel within the subdivision; - (g) Promote the efficient use of land; and - (h) Efficiently reduce initial infrastructure construction and future maintenance costs. - B. Dimensional Requirements: - 1.
+Fee simple lots intended for single-family residential use, to be served by individual onlot sewage disposal systems and water wells, shall be configured so as to conform to the following minimum dimensional requirements: